 - Forgetting to drink?
 Try out my FREE water tracker I created and see if you can making drinking enough water a habit.

 - Need a new water bottle?
-Check out this super cute pregnancy water bottle I found.
+Check out this super cute pregnancy water bottle I found on Amazon.
 It is marked with times to drink, has a motivational quote and even has pregnancy stickers to stick on weekly.
 I am going to buy this for my next pregnancy.

 FREE 30 DAY WATER TRACKER